Ovid/zen-of-test-suites/README.md

 For a statically typed language, I'm probably going to be moderately comfortable with that test.
 Alas, for dynamically typed languages we're fooling ourselves.
-An equivalent function in Perl will pass that test if use `recip("2 apples")` as the argument.
+An equivalent function in Perl will pass that test if we use `recip("2 apples")` as the argument.
 And what happens if we pass a file handle?
 And would a Unicode number work?
 What happens if we pass no arguments?
-Perl is powerful and lets us write code quickly, but there's a price: it expects us to know what we're doing and passing unexpected kinds of data is a very common source of error, but one that 100% code coverage will never (no pun intended) uncover.
+Perl is powerful and lets us write code quickly, but there's a price: it expects us to know what we're doing and passing unexpected kinds of data is a very common source of errors, but one that 100% code coverage will never (no pun intended) uncover.
 This can lead to false confidence.

-To work around this, always assume that you write applications to create things and you write tests to destroy them.
+To work around false confidence in your code, always assume that you write applications to create things and you write tests to destroy them.
 Testing is, and should be, an act of violence.
 If you're not breaking anything with your tests, you're probably doing it wrong.

 Or what if you have that code in a huge test suite, but it's dead code?
 We tend to blindly run code coverage over our entire test suite, never